piton182/purescript-pipes/README.md

 ## How-To

-Use examples to see how to use it.
+Have a look at examples to see how to use it.
 Examples are inspired by http://www.haskellforall.com/2014/02/streaming-logging.html.
 Follow along that tutorial if you feel like needing a thorough explanation.

 Each example is a directory with intructions in corresponding README.